Skip to main content

 CoreWeave IAM authentication

 CoreWeave IAM authentication (coreWeaveAuth) validates requests using CoreWeave API access tokens.
-This is the same token used to manage inference resources through the Inference API.
+This is the same token you use to manage inference resources through the Inference API.
 No additional configuration is required.

 {